dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 Frankly, the FPS looks quite decent already and might suit some applications even without further optimization.

-But if you're looking to improve this then read on.
+But why settle when you can have all the good stuffs?
+After all, that's why you're here, right? 😉

+Meet..

 #### 🕸 DeepSparse Engine
-DeepSparse engine is an inference engine that runs optimally on CPU.
+DeepSparse is an inference engine by Neural Magic that runs optimally on CPUs.

-It expects a onnx model.
+It's incredibly easy to use.
+Just give it an ONNX model and you're ready to roll.

-Let's export our .pt file into onnx using the `export.py` script.
+Let's export our `.pt` file into ONNX using the `export.py` script.

 ```bash
 python export.py --weights yolov5-deepsparse/yolov5s-sgd/weights/best.pt \